thINKblots/gearheadAssist/README.md

 # GearHead Assistant

-A Streamlit-powered chat interface for mobile equipment diagnostics and troubleshooting, using a custom Ollama model based on llama3.2.
+A Streamlit-powered chat interface for mobile equipment diagnostics and troubleshooting, using a custom Ollama model based on llama3.1:8b.

 ## Features

 - Interactive chat interface for equipment diagnostics
 - Streaming responses for real-time feedback
+- RAG (Retrieval Augmented Generation) with Pinecone vector database
+- Clickable citations linking to source PDF documents
 - Chat history management
 - Example prompts for common questions
 - Specialized knowledge for: